inkstitch/inkstitch/README.md

 Okay, not really.
 I'm pretty terrible at GUIs, but I found this nifty inkscape extension that was created and hacked on by a couple of other folks.
 It was pretty rudimentary, but it got the job done, and more importantly, it was super hackable.
 I hacked the hell out of it, and at this point **ink/stitch is a viable entry-level machine embroidery design tool**.

-## Quick Setup On Ubuntu 14.04 or later (and derivative Linux distributions)
+## Quick Setup On Ubuntu and Windows

-Download the [latest release](https://github.com/lexelby/inkstitch/releases/latest), the `inkscape-*.tar.gz` file.
-Decompress this archive directly into `~/.config/inkscape/extensions`, for example:
+First, download the right release archive for your platform from the [latest release](https://github.com/lexelby/inkstitch/releases/latest).

+* **Linux**: `inkstitch-[VERSION]-Linux-x86_64.tar.gz`
+  * Currently supports most 64-bit Linux systems from the last couple of years.
+  * 32-bit support coming soon.
+* **Windows**: `inkstitch-[VERSION]-win32.zip`
+  * Supports 32-bit and 64-bit Windows

+In Inkscape, go to Preferences and look under System.
+Next to "User Extensions" is a folder.
+Decompress the archive you downloaded directly into this folder.

+For example, on Linux:

 ```
 $ cd ~/.config/inkscape/extensions